Andreea Bălan: Image and musical style

 Over her musical career, Bălan has adopted several musical styles and image changes in an attempt to adapt to new trends.
 Her album Superwoman visibly distanced its musical style from her past recordings, and contains elements of samba, rock and roll, and jive, and finalizing her image as a soloist dancer.

 Bălan's choreographies and costumes artist have sometimes been criticized for being too sexual, although in general, her concerts have received positive reviews by both the public and journalists.

 Bălan has named Celine Dion, Mariah Carey and Loredana Groza as singers that she appreciates the most.
+She is often referred as the Romanian princess of pop music or the Romanian Britney Spears.

 Personal life

 In 2004, Bălan moved from her parental home in Ploiești to Bucharest, where she met Teo Păcurar.
 In 2005, the two were engaged.
 The couple broke up in 2006 due to disagreements in living arrangements.
 Shortly after the breakup, Bălan appeared at social events with Keo, who helped her overcome her separation from Păcurar.
 Despite rumors of their separation, Bălan and Keo have denied these rumors.

 Bălan has completed specialization courses in journalism and philosophy from the Spiru Haret University, Bucharest, citing a desire to have a future career in television.

+Bălan is not related to Dan Bălan, a Moldovan singer and songwriter.